albertintech/apai/docs/congress/cmf/fema/design-response-memorandum.md

-# Federal Elections Modernization Act
+# Congressional Elections Modernization Act

 ## Design Response Memorandum: Electoral Reform Critique Literature

 ---

-The Federal Elections Modernization Act (FEMA), hereafter referred to as "the Act," was designed with awareness of the critique literature that has developed around proportional representation, ranked choice voting, multi-member districts, redistricting reform, and related electoral system proposals.
+The Congressional Elections Modernization Act (CEMA), hereafter referred to as "the Act," was designed with awareness of the critique literature that has developed around proportional representation, ranked choice voting, multi-member districts, redistricting reform, and related electoral system proposals.
 This memorandum maps that critique literature to specific design decisions in the Act, documenting where the architecture accounts for known failure modes, where it accepts acknowledged tradeoffs, and where critiques developed against other reform proposals do not transfer to the Act's distinct mechanisms.

 This document is analytical rather than adversarial.
 Some critiques identify real constraints that any proportional representation proposal must navigate.
 Others identify pathologies specific to ranked choice voting or independent redistricting commissions that the Act's architecture avoids by design.
 Still others raise concerns that, while legitimate in isolation, must be evaluated against the documented failures of the status quo.
 In each case, the objective is to show the design reasoning -- not to dismiss the criticism.